 Kansas provides numerous state parks that invite residents and visitors to explore Kansas outdoors.
 Whatever your interest — hiking, camping, wildlife watching, fishing, bike riding, horseback riding, hunting, or just plain relaxing, a Kansas state park has what you’re looking for.
 Most offer utility and primitive camping and access to lakes, trails, and wildlife areas.
-A few are preserved natural areas, so you can enjoy unspoiled, wild Kansas.
+A few are preserved natural areas so visitors can enjoy unspoiled, wild Kansas.
 Many parks also host events such as concerts, festivals, and competitions.

-Crawford State Park – The 150-acre lake was constructed by the Civilian Conservation Corps on the Drywood Creek in the early 1930s.
-Shortly thereafter, a fish hatchery was built below the dam.
+Crawford State Park – The Civilian Conservation Corps constructed the 150-acre lake on Drywood Creek in the early 1930s.
+Shortly after that, a fish hatchery was built below the dam.
 In 1965, Crawford State Park was established.
-One of the most beautiful parks in the state, Crawford is located on the edge of the Ozarks.
+One of the most beautiful parks in the state, Crawford is located on the Ozarks’ edge.
 Redbud trees offer spectacular beauty in spring, plus multicolored foliage in the fall.
 The area provides an unequaled opportunity for wildlife and scenic adventures.
 There are two recorded archaeological sites identified within the boundaries of Crawford State Park.
-It is located nine miles north of Girard, Kansas on Highway 7.
+It is located nine miles north of Girard, Kansas, on Highway 7.

-El Dorado State Park – Sitting on the shore of El Dorado Reservoir, the park consists of trails for horses, hiking, biking, and swim beaches.
+El Dorado State Park – Sitting on the shore of El Dorado Reservoir, the park consists of trails for horses, hiking, biking, and swimming beaches.
 El Dorado State Park is located 3 miles east of El Dorado, Kansas.

-Elk City State Park – Providing numerous recreational opportunities, Elk City State Park is located approximately five miles northwest Independence, Kansas.
+Elk City State Park – Providing numerous recreational opportunities, Elk City State Park is located approximately five miles northwest of Independence, Kansas.

-Fall River State Park – Home to a remarkable diversity of plant and animal life, the park provides six hiking trails offer visitors an up-close and personal perspective on this unique area.
+Fall River State Park – Home to a remarkable diversity of plant and animal life, the park provides six hiking trails that offer visitors an up-close and personal perspective on this unique area.
 Fall River offers good fishing opportunities for channel catfish, white bass, crappie, flathead catfish, largemouth bass, and walleye.
 Fall River State Park is located between the Cross Timbers region and the grasslands of the Flint Hills, near Toronto, Kansas.

 Hillsdale State Park – This park offers outdoor recreational opportunities to fishermen, boaters, hunters, swimmers, horseback riders, model airplane fliers, hikers, naturalists, photographers, and sightseers.
 Hillsdale State Park is located in Paola, Kansas.

-Kanopolis State Park – Kansas’ oldest recreation area includes more than 15,000 acres of rolling hills, bluffs, and woods.
+Kanopolis State Park – Kansas’ oldest recreation area includes 15,000 acres of rolling hills, bluffs, and woods.
 Kanopolis Reservoir at a normal pool covers 3,000 acres and is located just off Highway K-141, 33 miles southwest of Salina.
 Construction of the reservoir’s dam began in 1940 but was halted in 1942 due to World War II.
 Construction resumed in 1946, and the project was completed in 1948.

 Kaw River State Park – The park property presently consists of 76 acres of land on the south bank of the Kansas River in west Topeka.
 The area is mostly hardwood forest overlooking the Kansas (Kaw) River and is adjacent to MacLennan Park and Cedar Crest (the Kansas Governor’s residence) to the east.

-Lovewell State Park – This 1160 acre State Park, located 18 miles northeast of Mankato on US Highway 14, offers a blend of camping, fishing, wildlife watching, and special events.
+Lovewell State Park – This 1160-acre State Park, located 18 miles northeast of Mankato on U.S. Highway 14, offers a blend of camping, fishing, wildlife watching, and special events.

 Mushroom Rock State Park – In this five-acre park, Dakota formations can be seen that are the remains of beach sands and sediments of the Cretaceous Period, 144 to 66 million years ago.
 The concretions make up Mushroom Rocks, the largest of which measures 27 feet in diameter.
 Mushroom Rock State Park is located near Marquette, Kansas.